openebs-archive/openebs-docs/docs/installation.md

 **Note:**

-1. Since Kubernetes 1.12,  if any pod containers does not set its resource requests & limits values, it results into eviction.
-It is recommend to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
-The example configuration can be get from [here](#example-configuration-pod-resource-requests).
+1. Since Kubernetes 1.12,  if any pod containers do not set its resource requests & limits values, it results in eviction.
+It is recommended to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
+The example configuration can be found [here](#example-configuration-pod-resource-requests).

 2. Check the blockdevice mount status on Nodes before installing OpenEBS operator.
 More details can be obtained [here](/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume).